LSI first, range chemistry second

 If you find yourself unable to maintain LSI balance within the textbook ranges, you are not alone.
 Particularly when the water is cold, you need to break a few eggs to make this omelet.
 It's okay to have more than 400 ppm calcium hardness in the winter.
 In fact, we strongly encourage doing so if you know your pool is going to freeze.
 And when closing a pool for the winter, it's okay to let the pH naturally rise to its ceiling IF the LSI is balanced when the pH gets there.

-What LSI-focused chemistry ranges look like
+What LSI-focused chemistry targets look like

-When we change our mindset from chasing pH, and instead focus on balancing the LSI, the value of calcium becomes undeniable.
+When we change our mindset from chasing pH and instead focus on balancing the LSI, the value of calcium becomes undeniable.
 Calcium hardness is the foundation we build our water chemistry strategy upon.
 The lower the calcium, the fewer options to balance the LSI.

 Conclusion

-Ranges are okay if they are within the context of the LSI.
-This is important because textbook "balanced water" is often not balanced in the way water cares about.
+LSI first, range chemistry second.
+This is because water cares about equilibrium (LSI), not individual chemistry parameters.
+It's okay to look at individual factors as long as they are viewed within the context of the overall LSI of the water.
+This is important because textbook "balanced water" is often unbalanced on the LSI.
 This is especially true in the winter.

-So to calculate the LSI, simply test for the six factors (and seven if you use borate), and input them into the free Orenda Calculator™.
-It will show you your LSI in real-time.
-Then, act accordingly.
 For more information on how to balance your pool according to the LSI, you can listen to our podcast or continue to search our site...we talk about how to do this extensively in other articles.

 2 Maintaining LSI balance year-round is the action step for our First Pillar of Proactive Pool Care.